Heristo Arena

-OWL Arena, formerly Gerry Weber Stadion, is a multi-purpose stadium, located in Halle, North Rhine-Westphalia, in Germany.
+Heristo Arena, formerly OWL Arena and Gerry Weber Stadion, is a multi-purpose stadium, located in Halle, North Rhine-Westphalia, in Germany.
 The capacity of the arena is 12,300 people and it opened in 1993.

 In early 2020, a consortium of 13 sponsors became owner of the venue and its name was changed to OWL Arena.

+Since 2026, the German food and pet nutrition company Heristo is the new name sponsor.